That-Dev-Girl-Archives/threepm.thatdevgirl.com/_pages/color-palette.md

       </p>

       <p class="description">
-        This WordPress plugin adds a color palette block to the post editor, so content editors can easily list colors to branding and style guide pages.
+        This WordPress plugin adds a Color Palette block to the post editor, so content editors can easily list colors on branding and style guide pages.
       </p>
     </div>
   </div>